You might have heard of the wonderful benefits of acupuncture to our health. But do you know that acupuncture treatment can also help in menopause?

-The use of acupuncture treatment can ease a range of conditions, but is commonly considered to relief pain.
-Only in seldom cases that acupuncture is used alone, most of the time it is accompanied with other forms of treatment.
+The use of acupuncture treatment can ease a range of conditions but is commonly considered to relief pain.
+Only in seldom cases acupuncture is used alone, most of the time it is accompanied by other forms of treatment.

 Acupuncture Treatment for Menopause Symptom Relief

-In one study, experts proved that women who considered the use of acupuncture experienced a radical decrease of hot flashes in just 3 months.
-In addition, the positive results are regardless of the dosage taken, number of sessions acquired or length of medication.
+In one study, experts proved that women who considered the use of acupuncture experienced a radical decrease in hot flashes in just 3 months.
+In addition, the positive results are regardless of the dosage taken, the number of sessions acquired or the length of medication.

 Experts have not yet provided facts on how acupuncture helps alleviate the symptoms of menopause.
-However, they concluded that is was due to the reduction of the beta-endorphin concentration (a neuropeptide in the central peripheral nervous system).
-These neuropeptides are included in the hypothalamus, the part of our brain that regulates the body temperature.
-If the levels of beta-endorphin are lowered, it would consequence to the release of calcitonin gene-related peptide (CGRP) that results to the regulation of the body temperature.
+However, they concluded that it was due to the reduction of the beta-endorphin concentration (a neuropeptide in the central peripheral nervous system).
+These neuropeptides are included in the hypothalamus, the part of our brain that regulates body temperature.
+If the levels of beta-endorphin are lowered, it would consequence in the release of calcitonin gene-related peptide (CGRP) that results in the regulation of the body temperature.

 Watch this interesting video by Mayo Clinic as Polly Gilgenbach relates how she opted to take acupuncture treatment for her hot flashes [2:01].